-A different type of accommodation awaits budget travelers near Cubao, Quezon City.
+A different type of accommodation awaits budget travelers in Quezon City with Dormitos Cubao.

 Overwhelmed is an understatement.
 So many things happened in the past few weeks.
 Giving up my privacy, sharing my whereabouts and being conscious of my time was, and is still a major adjustment.
 I’m so used to having my own space and living independently that I needed a breather.

 An old habit kicks in: randomly browsing my feed until ideas pop up.
 I remember seeing unique accommodations on a TV show so I started searching for budget-friendly ones within the metro.
 And that’s how I came across capsule hotels.